wht-src/wht-src.github.io/src/posts/gentoo-win11-secureboot.md

 If nothing goes wrong, enjoy Gentoo and Windows duel boot.
 Now you can play Battlefield 6 and occationally use your box to write code or do Linux things in general.

+Side note, dual boot may cause time desync between 2 systems.
+In Linux SystemD you can run `timedatectl set-local-rtc 1` with root permissions to fix it.
+The OpenRC fix is much more annoying, plus I don't use OpenRC.
+You as the reader can search up how to do that.

 ## When things go wrong